mvysny/photocloud-frame-slideshow/docs/faq.md

   For example, someone else could have logged in into your TV.
 Also, please make sure that the purchase shows in your Google Play's "Payments & subscriptions -> Budget & history" page.

+## Getting Billing Error #5

+This error:

+> Billing error #5 Developer Error: Invalid argument provided to the API.
+> This error can also indicate that the application was not correctly signed or properly setup for In-app Billing.
+> in Google Play or does not have the necessary permissions in its manifest:
+> java.lang.Throwable:Client is already in the process of connecting to billing service.

+Currently there is no known solution, apart from making sure that you have the newest Google Play installed on your phone.

 ## Slideshow from a subfolder

 There are two ways to achieve this: